Domenico Grasso

-Domenico Grasso (born 1955) is an American engineer, professor and the sixth chancellor of the University of Michigan–Dearborn.
-He has previously served as provost of the University of Delaware, vice president for research and dean of two different colleges at the University of Vermont.
-Grasso is Smith College's Picker Engineering Program's founding director.
+Domenico Grasso (born 1955) is an American environmental engineer, currently serving as interim president of the University of Michigan since May 8, 2025.

+Grasso graduated from the University of Michigan College of Engineering with a PhD in environmental engineering in 1987.
+He served as dean of the College of Engineering and Mathematical Sciences at the University of Vermont from 2005 to 2013, as provost of the University of Delaware from 2013 to 2017, and as the 6th chancellor of the University of Michigan–Dearborn from August 2018 to May 2025.

 Early life and education

-Grasso was born in Worcester, Massachusetts, on November 16, 1955, to Ciriaco Grasso, who immigrated from Ariano Irpino (Italy) and Tommasina Grasso who immigrated from Vieste (Italy).
+Grasso was born in Worcester, Massachusetts, on November 16, 1955, to Ciriaco Grasso, who immigrated from Ariano Irpino (Italy), and Tommasina Grasso (née Piracci) who was born in Boston, Massachusetts but raised in Vieste, Italy.

-He attended college on an Army Reserve Officers' Training Corps scholarship and holds a Bachelor of Science from Worcester Polytechnic Institute, Master of Science in civil engineering from Purdue University, and a Ph.D. from the University of Michigan.
+Grasso received a Bachelor of Science with a major in civil engineering from the Worcester Polytechnic Institute in 1977, a Master of Science in civil engineering from Purdue University in 1979, and a Doctor of Philosophy in environmental engineering from the University of Michigan in 1987.

-Grasso is a veteran of the United States Army, serving from 1977 to 1990, and resigned his commission as a major.
+Grasso attended college on an Army Reserve Officers' Training Corps scholarship.
+He was part of the United States Army from 1977 to 1990 and resigned his commission as a major.
 He received awards that included the Army Service Ribbon, Army Overseas Reserve Components Training Ribbon, Army Commendation Medal and Army Parachutist Badge.
 He deployed as part of two REFORGERS, Certain Sentinel (1986) and Certain Challenge (1988).

 Academic career

+University of Connecticut

 Grasso joined the faculty of the University of Connecticut's Department of Civil and Environmental Engineering in 1989.
 He later served as department head from 1998 to 2000.
-During 1996, Grasso was a visiting scholar at UC Berkeley.
+During 1996, Grasso was a visiting scholar at the University of California, Berkeley.

+Smith College

 In 2000, he declined a chair position at Columbia University to become the Smith College's Rosemary Bradford Hewlett Professor, where he became the Picker Engineering Program's first director, the United States' first women's college engineering program.
 While there, he collaborated with astronaut Sally Ride on TOYChallenge, a nationwide toy design event that encouraged STEM learning for middle school students.

+University of Vermont

 In 2005, Grasso was named the University of Vermont's dean of the College of Engineering and Mathematical Sciences and later served as vice president for research and dean of the Graduate College.
-While at UVM, he established the university-wide Complex Systems Center and initiated efforts to broaden engineering education to more intentionally include the liberal arts and social sciences, including the creation of a B.A. program in engineering and a B.S. in engineering science.
+While at the University of Vermont, he established the university-wide Complex Systems Center and initiated efforts to broaden engineering education to more intentionally include the liberal arts and social sciences, including the creation of a B.A. program in engineering and a B.S. in engineering science.

+University of Delaware

 Grasso began his appointment as provost at the University of Delaware in 2013.
 While in office, he created the Division of Enrollment Management and Institute for Financial Services Analytics.
 He also played a major role in new university programs in the humanities, arts, social sciences and entrepreneurship.

-On February 15, 2018, Grasso was named the University of Michigan–Dearborn's sixth chancellor, beginning August 1, 2018.
-On February 16, 2023, The Board of Regents voted unanimously to reappoint him to a second term.
-He is the first University of Michigan alum to lead the university and is also a professor of public policy and sustainable engineering.
-In addition to being chief executive officer of the UM-Dearborn campus, he is an executive officer of the University of Michigan (Ann Arbor | Dearborn | Flint).
+In 2015, Grasso launched the Community Engagement Initiative.